moltaweb/learning-notes/java-udemy-Tim_Buchalka.md

 Simply put:

 * use ArrayList when we do not need to insert/remove a lot, but rater read/update (get/set)

 * use LinkedList when we need to rearrange a lot (add/remove)

-> NOTE
-: another way to iterate through a list (equivalent to a for loop)
+> NOTE: another way to iterate through a list (equivalent to a for loop)